WeaseyP/Skald/Scope/PLAN.md

         Write the Node.js logic to invoke skald_codegen, pipe the JSON to its stdin, and capture its stdout and stderr.

-        Create a code preview component (e.g., using react-syntax-highlighter) to display the captured output.
+        Create a code preview component to display the captured output.

+        Implement a "Copy to Clipboard" button for the generated code.

-    Phase 5: Audio Preview & Project I/O
+    Phase 5: Audio Preview & Project I/O (Current Phase)

         Develop a "Graph Interpreter" service that maps the React Flow state to a Web Audio API node graph.